 PIP insurance and MedPay are very similar.
 They both cover medical care that you’ve received as a result of an injury from a car accident.

-While having comprehensive insurance applies if the actual car is stolen, it won’t cover any personal items left in the car.
+Comprehensive insurance applies if the actual car is stolen.
+But it won’t cover personal items left in the car.

-Does my credit card cover rental car insurance?
+5. Does your credit card cover rental car insurance?

 Credit cards are another option when it comes to rental car insurance.